 Pursuant to Chapter 418 of the Texas Government Code, the Governor has broad authority to respond to disasters, including suspending any regulatory statute prescribing the procedures for conducting state business or any order of rule of a state agency that would in any way prevent, hinder, or delay necessary action in coping with this disaster and issuing executive orders that have the force and effect of law.
 The Governor has issued a number of executive orders relating to COVID-19 preparedness and mitigation.
-These include, for example, the issuance of Executive Order GA-18 on April 27, 2020, which, among other things, requires Texans to minimize in-person contact with people who are not in the same household unless such people are involved in essential services or reopened services (beginning May 1, 2020, and subject to certain conditions and limitations pertaining to such reopened services) or essential daily activities and closes schools to in-person classroom attendance by students through the 2019 - 2020 school year.
 Furthermore, the Governor has suspended various statutes of the Texas Open Meetings Act that require government officials and members of the public to be physically present at a specified meeting location.
-This temporary suspension will allow for telephonic or videoconference meetings of governmental bodies that are accessible to the public in an effort to reduce in-person meetings that assemble large groups of people.
-In addition, Travis County, within which the District is located, has issued "stay home" orders for most citizens except when engaged in specific essential business functions.
-Travis County's "stay home" order, which expires on April 30, 2020, does not prohibit homebuilding activity or the construction of utility facilities within the District.
-Many of the federal, state, and local actions and policies under the aforementioned disaster declarations are focused on limiting instances where the public can congregate or interact with each other, which affects economic growth withi
+This temporary suspension allows for telephonic or videoconference meetings of governmental bodies that are accessible to the public in an effort to reduce in-person meetings that assemble large groups of people.
+In addition, Travis County, within which the District is located, has issued a local disaster declaration and public health emergency.
+Travis County's local disaster declaration and public health emergency do not prohibit homebuilding activity or the construction of utility facilities within the District.
+Many of the federal, state, and local actions and policies under mentioned disaster declarations are focused on limiting instances where the public can congregate or interact with each other, which affects economic growth in Texas.